Order Execution Systems: The How and Why Explained

 Order size

 The order execution management system may need to break down large orders into smaller ones to execute them without significantly affecting the market price.
-Executing a large order all at once can move the market, causing unattractive price changes.
+Executing a large order all at once can significantly impact the market, potentially causing undesirable price fluctuations.

 Execution venue

 Different exchanges and dealer networks may offer varying levels of liquidity and price improvement.
-Some venues might have better matching engines, leading to faster executions and potentially better prices.
+Some venues may have more effective matching engines, resulting in faster executions and potentially better prices.

 The trading and execution technology used by brokers can impact the efficiency of market execution.
-Quality systems offer faster processing times, better routing algorithms, and more advanced risk management tools, all contributing to desirable and effective trade execution.
+Quality systems deliver faster processing times, more efficient routing algorithms, and advanced risk management tools, all of which contribute to effective trade execution.

 What components does a good order execution system have?

+First, let’s talk about real-time exposure monitoring.
 A reliable order and execution management system should offer automatic and manual hedging to monitor and manage client exposures and overall risk, with advanced filtering for individual groups or accounts.
-It should also provide detailed views of exposures at both currency and currency pair levels and include tools to monitor broker hedging positions.
+In the case of FX, it should also provide detailed views of exposures at both currency and currency pair levels and include tools to monitor broker hedging positions.

 The second is execution settings.
-Here is a list of important functions that market order execution should include:
+Here is a list of important functions that order execution systems should include:

 • Execution rules